-Crown of Thorns cactus produces succulent, woody stems that can reach up to 3 feet (90 cm).
+Crown of Thorns produces succulent, woody stems that can reach up to 3 feet (90 cm).
 These thick stems store water, making the plant exceptionally drought-resistant.
-The plant derives its name from large, sharp spines about 1 inch (2.5 cm) long that cover the stems.
+Large, sharp spines about 1 inch (2.5 cm) long cover the stems.
 Sparsely arranged, narrow, green leaves appear on newer stems, but fall from older ones, so that leaves are only found on the youngest parts of the plant.
 The plant blooms from spring into late summer, producing tiny, true flowers held in two bright red, fused bracts.

 Crown of Thorns does well in even the poorest soil, provided it is well-drained and does not remain moist.
 It prefers a location in full sun but will tolerate some shade for a portion of the day.
 A tough plant, Crown of Thorns is a good choice for a seaside location with salt spray or soil with a high salt content.
 If you grow your Crown of Thorns as a houseplant, place it in a south- or west-facing, uncovered window, ensuring it receives maximum sunlight.
 Although the plant is drought tolerant, you can induce your plant to retain its leaves and bloom frequently by watering it regularly and giving it an occasional dose of fertilizer.
 Check fertilizer labels and choose a basic, balanced formula without added micro-nutrients, since the plant is sensitive to boron.